project-slippi/slippi-launcher/FAQ.md

 We do not provide a Melee NTSC 1.02 ISO and we cannot help you find one, you will need to acquire one yourself.
 You can look into this: (https://wiki.dolphin-emu.org/index.php?title=Ripping_Games).

-## Can I play Free For All with Slippi Online?
+## Can I play Free For All (FFA) with Slippi Online?

-No, only singles (1v1) and teams (2v2, 3v1, 2v1v1) are supported at this time.
-Free For All is not currently on our roadmap, but is not off the table entirely.
+Currently FFA is only supported in Party mode.
+Teams mode supports 2v1v1, 2v2, 3v1, 2v1, and 1v1v1.

 ## Some of my inputs aren't going through correctly